ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 Then, when all the processes in the system have taken their own snapshot, the combined individual snapshots will form a coherent snapshot of the entire system.

-If it can be demonstrated that these actions will terminate for an individual process, then it follows that it will terminate for the entire distributed system.
+If it can be demonstrated that these actions will terminate for an individual process, then it follows that they will terminate for the entire distributed system.

 In section 3.3 of Chandy & Lamport's [original paper](https://lamport.azurewebsites.net/pubs/chandy.pdf) they say: